Neo-feudalism

 Neo-feudalism or new feudalism is a theorized contemporary rebirth of policies of governance, economy, and public life, reminiscent of those which were present in many feudal societies.
 Such aspects include, but are not limited to: Unequal rights and legal protections for common people and for nobility, dominance of societies by a small and powerful elite, a lack of social mobility, and relations of lordship and serfdom between the elite and the people, where the former are rich and the latter poor.

-Use and etymology
+History and definitions

-Generally, the term neo-feudalism refers to 21st century forms of feudalism which in some respects resemble the societal models of Medieval western Europe.
-In its early use, the term was deployed as both a criticism of the political Left and of the Right.
+Steven Spitzer and Andrew T. Scull stated that the company towns which developed during the gilded age in the United States were a form of feudalism due to the paternalistic relationship between captains of industry and the workers who relied on their employer for nearly every aspect of their life.
+However, the economic shift from extractive and centralized industries into an economy based on the production of consumer goods made the company town economically nonviable.
+A professional managerial class and decentralized corporations replaced the captains of industry.
+Transportation became much cheaper for the working class and by the beginning of the second world war company towns were much less important to societal structure.

-On the other hand, Jürgen Habermas used the term Refeudalisierung ("refeudalisation") in his 1962 The Structural Transformation of the Public Sphere to criticise the privatisation of the forms of communication that he believed had produced an Enlightenment-era public sphere.
-Habermas did not use the term neo-feudalism, but later commentators have noted that his ideas were similar.
+Jürgen Habermas used the term Refeudalisierung ("refeudalisation") in his 1962 The Structural Transformation of the Public Sphere to criticise the privatisation of the forms of communication that he believed had produced an Enlightenment-era public sphere.
 Correspondingly, in 1992 Immanuel Wallerstein expressed views on global development, listing neo-feudalism among three other variants.
 By neo-feudalism, Wallerstein referred to autarky regions with a localised hierarchy and hi-tech goods available only for the elite.